tochman/the_blue_print/chapters/04-hooks-and-lifecycle.md

 :::

-This component demonstrates how multiple effects can handle different lifecycle concerns independently.
-The data fetching effect only re-runs when the session ID changes, the timer effect manages the interval based on the active state, and the auto-save effect responds to timer milestones.
+This example demonstrates how multiple effects can handle different lifecycle concerns independently.
+Each effect is responsible for a specific piece of logic, making the component easier to reason about and maintain.

-### The mental model of effects {.unnumbered .unlisted}
+## The Mental Model of Effects

 Think of effects as a way to keep your component synchronized with external systems.
-Every time your component renders, React asks: "Do any of the dependencies for this effect differ from the last render?"
-If so, React cleans up the previous effect and runs the new one.
+React checks if any dependencies for an effect have changed after each render.
+If so, it cleans up the previous effect and runs the new one.

-This mental model helps explain why effects run after every render by default and why dependency arrays are crucial for optimization.
-You're not thinking about mounting and unmounting-you're thinking about staying in sync with changing data.

 ::: tip
 **Synchronization, not lifecycle events**

 Instead of thinking "when the component mounts, fetch data," think "whenever the user ID changes, fetch data for that user."
-This shift in perspective leads to more robust components that handle data changes gracefully throughout their lifetime.
+This leads to more robust components that handle data changes gracefully.
 :::

-## Advanced useEffect patterns
+## Advanced Patterns with useEffect

-While basic `useEffect` usage covers many scenarios, complex applications require more sophisticated patterns for handling async operations, managing multiple data sources, and optimizing performance.
+Complex applications often require advanced patterns for handling async operations, managing multiple data sources, and optimizing performance.

-### Handling async operations safely {.unnumbered .unlisted}
+### Handling Async Operations Safely

-One of the most common patterns in modern applications is fetching data based on props or state.
-However, async operations can complete after a component unmounts or after the data they're fetching is no longer relevant, leading to memory leaks and race conditions.
+Async operations can complete after a component unmounts or after the data they're fetching is no longer relevant.
+This can lead to memory leaks and race conditions.
+Use a cancellation flag to prevent state updates after unmounting.

 ::: example